Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .bbox

-A geographical (WGS84) 2D bounding box of the coverage as an array `[westLon, southLat, eastLon, northLat]` with values in degrees.
+If defined, a geographical (WGS84) 2D bounding box of the coverage as an array `[westLon, southLat, eastLon, northLat]` with values in degrees.

 ### .timeExtent